wbnns/openwork/README.md

 ## 🚀 About

-Open Work is a fully onchain todo app built on Base that enables you to build in public and give people insight into what you're working on.
+Open Work is a fully onchain todo app built on Base that enables you to build in public and give the world insight into what you're working on.

 ## 🌟 Features